01 / 10

 Programmable Control

 As of 2024, over 130 countries representing more than 98% of global GDP are at some stage of CBDC exploration, development, or deployment.
-The Bank for International Settlements — the central bank of central banks — has been the primary coordinating institution for this development, publishing frameworks, sharing technical specifications, and facilitating cross-border interoperability standards.
-The Atlantic Council's CBDC tracker documents the state of each national project.
-The pattern is consistent: the political rhetoric frames CBDCs as financial inclusion initiatives, efficiency improvements, or tools for reducing payment costs.
+The Bank for International Settlements — the central bank of central banks — has been the primary coordinating institution for this development.
+The political rhetoric frames CBDCs as financial inclusion initiatives, efficiency improvements, or tools for reducing payment costs.
 The technical architectures reveal something different.

-The defining feature of a CBDC — the feature that distinguishes it from digital money that already exists in the form of bank deposits and payment apps — is programmability.
+The defining feature of a CBDC — the feature that distinguishes it from digital money that already exists in the form of bank deposits — is programmability.
 A programmable currency can have expiration dates, forcing spending before a set time.
-It can be restricted to certain categories of goods and services — government stimulus that can only be spent at approved retailers, social welfare payments that cannot be used for tobacco or alcohol, travel allowances limited to domestic vendors.
-It can be automatically taxed at the point of transaction, eliminating tax compliance as a voluntary act.
+It can be restricted to certain categories of goods and services.
+It can be automatically taxed at the point of transaction.
 It can be frozen or confiscated without judicial oversight, at the instruction of a government agency, faster than any legal process could challenge the action.
 These are not hypothetical features — they are documented in the design specifications of deployed systems.

 China's digital yuan — the e-CNY — is the most advanced deployed CBDC system in the world and the most instructive case study.
-Distributed through state-owned bank apps and increasingly required for government payments, it provides the People's Bank of China with transaction-level visibility into the spending of any holder.
+It provides the People's Bank of China with transaction-level visibility into the spending of any holder.
 The system includes "controllable anonymity" — anonymity from other users and merchants, but full transparency to the central bank and the state.
-The technical architecture is designed so that, unlike cash, no transaction can be made outside the surveillance perimeter.
-The social credit integration that critics predicted has not been formally announced — but the infrastructure for it is built into the protocol.
+Unlike cash, no transaction can be made outside the surveillance perimeter.

-The United States Federal Reserve has publicly framed its CBDC exploration as a response to China's head start and to the threat that dollar dominance could be undermined by a Chinese digital currency achieving global adoption.
-The political debate in the US has been more contested than in most jurisdictions, with several states passing CBDC prohibition legislation and Congress introducing bills to restrict Federal Reserve CBDC issuance.
-But the technical development continues.
+The United States Federal Reserve has publicly framed its CBDC exploration as a response to China's head start.
 The political window to prevent deployment is narrow and narrowing.
 The architecture of financial surveillance, once deployed, creates institutional incentives for its own expansion that are very difficult to reverse through legislative means.

 04 / 10